projectguy100/Azlecon/Readme.md

 <br>
 5. Name your pull request and description and press open.
 <br>
-6. Email me the Github link to your pull request anc attach a video proving it is not a virus using VMware/Proxmox and providing the link you got it from.
+6. Email me the Github link to your pull request and attach a video proving it is not a virus using VMware/Proxmox and providing the link you got it from.
 <br>
 7. You're all done! just wait to be merged.
 <br>

 <h1>How to Reach Us</h1>
-You can email us at projectguy100@outlook.com / projectguy100@gmail.com, bitsandgizmosrepairco@gmail.com and thegeek1307@outlook.com
+You can email us at (main)projectguy100@outlook.com / projectguy100@gmail.com and thegeek1307@outlook.com(alternative).

 For a fun way to represent this Readme.md file, go to the ReadmeEncrypted.md to see for yourself.